jorgego11/ibp-installation/rancher/multi-node-install/README.md

     Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to ports `30000` and `30001` on each one of the worker nodes.

-11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`)... now, having issues with creating blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
-I am probably missing rules for the load balancer to forward a port range.
-Looking into this!
+11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`).

+12) However, having issues with creating blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
+The root cause of the problem is just that the load balancer [in front of the cluster] does not know up front what ports the different blockchain artifacts (e.g. peers, CAs, orderers, etc.) will be using when provisioned.
+Hence, no routing/forwarding from the load balancer to the created blockchain artifacts is happening (adding manually those ports to the load balancer fixes the problem... though, that is not a feasible solution).
+I wonder if a solution could be to listen for K8s events and then update the load balancer accordingly... for instance, say that a new CA is provisioned and say it uses the following ports:

+    ```
+    org1ca-service       NodePort    10.43.14.235   <none>        7054:30777/TCP,9443:31624/TCP   116m
+    ```

+    Given the corresponding k8s event, then the load balancer configuration could be updated to listen on ports 31624 and 30777.
+Now...
+I do wonder how this works today in IKS...

 ## Troubleshooting & tips
 * [waiting for server-url issue](https://github.com/rancher/rancher/issues/16213)